Before applying to The British Benevolent Fund for a grant please read our How We Help page to see if you are eligible for a BBF grant.

 The BBF is a Madrid based organisation and we have no volunteers or resources outside of the Madrid region.
 We are unable to accept grant applications direct from individuals based outside of Madrid.
 We work with other Not for Profit organisations in these areas who are able to provide local knowledge, advice and practical support and will only accept grant applications outside of Madrid from these organisations.

-If you are based outside of Madrid and require a grant from the BBF then please check the list of organisations below to see which one is most appropriate for your area and situation.
+If you are based outside the Madrid area and require a grant from the BBF then please check the list of organisations below to see which one is most appropriate for your area and situation.

 The British Consulates in Spain